FAQs

 Yes, due to their ability to bypass probate, offer potential creditor protection, and allow for direct beneficiary designations, segregated funds are often used as a tool for efficient estate planning and wealth transfer.

-What are the fees associated with segregated funds?
+What fees are associated with segregated funds?

 How do resets work in segregated funds?